penalosa/cloudflare-workers-todos/README.md

 # Cloudflare Workers Todo List App

-This is the source code for my Cloudflare Workers project - a simple todo application, powered by Cloudflare KV as the primary data source.
+This is the source code for a simple todo application, powered by Cloudflare Workers with Cloudflare KV as the primary data source.

 ![](./static/demo.png)

-This project is served entirely from the edge, meaning that `workers/todo.js` is the primary file.
+This project is served entirely from the edge, meaning that `workers/index.js` is the primary file.

 **Note that to experiment with this project, or fork it for your own usage, you'll need access to both Cloudflare Workers and Cloudflare KV.**